AzuraCast/azuracast.com/src/content/docs/docs/help/logs.md

 If you are administrating your own AzuraCast installation you can check most logs through the `Administration` -> `System Logs`.

 In addition to the `Icecast`, `SHOUTcast` and `Liquidsoap` logs you can find the `AzuraCast Application Log` here which contains useful information about what the AzuraCast application itself is doing.
+Email message logs are also sent here.

 ## Log Viewer